viranzo/crel2/README.md

 A fastest and simplest modification of crel https://github.com/KoryNunn/crel

-This readme contains text from the crel readme
+This readme contains text from the crel readme.

-A small, simple, and fast DOM creation utility
+A small, simple, and fast DOM creation utility.

 # Why? #